risk-first/website/Operational-Risk.md

    - Employees trying to steal from the company (bad actors).
    - Other crime, such as hackers stealing data.

 This is a long laundry-list of everything that can go wrong due to operating in "The Real World".
 Although we've spent a lot of time looking at the varieties of [Dependency Risk](Dependency-Risk) on a software project, with [Operational Risk](Operational-Risk) we have to consider that these dependencies will fail in any number of unusual ways, and we can't be ready for all of them.
-Nevertheless, preparing for this comes under the umbrella of [Operations Management](#operations-management).
+Preparing for this comes under the umbrella of [Operations Management](#operations-management).

 ## Operations Management

-If we are designing a software system to "live" in the real world, we have to be mindful of the **Operational Context** we're working in, and craft our software and processes accordingly.
+If we are designing a software system to "live" in the real world we have to be mindful of the **Operational Context** we're working in and craft our software and processes accordingly.
 This view of the "wider" system is the discipline of Operations Management.

 > "Operations management is an area of management concerned with designing and controlling the process of production and redesigning business operations in the production of goods or services.
 It involves the responsibility of ensuring that business operations are efficient in terms of using as few resources as needed and effective in terms of meeting customer requirements. " - [Operations Management, _Wikipedia_](https://en.wikipedia.org/wiki/Operations_management)